DanKulik/Ubuntu_Brightness_Fix/README.md

 Step 3: Change the Adjust_Brightness executable owernership to root with "sudo chown root:root /path/to/application",
         and set only root capabilities to read and write executable with "sudo chmod 700 /path/to/application".
-These two commands are done due the fact that this executable needs sudo capabilities to edit the Intel Backlight file and to make sure the the executable is not vernerable itself it can now only be controlled by root/sudo.
+These two commands are done due the fact that this executable needs sudo capabilities to edit the Intel Backlight file and to make sure the executable is not vernerable itself it can now only be controlled by root/sudo.

-Step 4: Give Adjust_Brightness executable sudo capabilites.
+Step 4: Give the Adjust_Brightness executable sudo capabilites.
 Run sudo visudo and edit the file by inserting
-        "your_username ALL= (root) NOPASSWD: /home/your_username/Adjust_Brightness" underneath "#includedir /etc/sudoers.d".
+        "your_username ALL = (root) NOPASSWD: /home/your_username/Adjust_Brightness" underneath "#includedir /etc/sudoers.d".
         Make sure that the path is the correct path to the executable and press ctrl-x to quit and say yes to commit change.

 Step 5: In this final step, open the application Startup Application and add the Run_Br_Change executable to it.
 This will